Theoretical Foundations of Conformal Prediction: Conformal scores

 which is the signed distance of $y$ to the interval $[\hat{\tau}(x ; \alpha/2), \hat{\tau}(x; 1-\alpha)]$.
 With this choice of $s$, the resulting conformal prediction set takes the form

-for a number $\hat q$.
 That is, conformal prediction with this score function takes the prediction interval from the initial quantile estimates, and then either inflates it if $\hat{q}$ is positive or shrinks it if $\hat{q}$ is negative.

 \paragraph{The high-probability score.} The split conformal prediction algorithm can also be applied to classification problems, i.e., when the response variable takes values in a discrete set.
 Suppose that $\cY = \{1,\dots,K\}$ is the set of possible labels, and suppose we have an estimate $\hat{\pi}(y\mid x)$ of the probability of label $Y=y$ given features $X=x$, which was trained on the data points $(X_1,Y_1),\dots,(X_{n/2},Y_{n/2})$.
 The \emph{high-probability score} is then given by